 Kill ‘em with kindness

-How many times have you opened your inbox and have seen countless “sales” “discounts” “coupon codes” to purchase a product?
+How many times have you opened your inbox and have seen countless “sales” “discounts” “coupon codes” or “printable gift certificates” to purchase a product?
 After a while, this tactic does not create the urgency to head to the shopping cart as it could have.

 Rather than giving discounts to continue membership or push for another purchase, send a gift…not a discount.